paulscherrerinstitute/pylauncher/Readme.md

 If one still needs to install Launcher application locally consult section [Install Launcher](#install-launcher).

 ### Install Launcher
-> Note that all launcher dependencies are already part of standard Anaconda (Python 2.7. version) distribution which can be found here: [Anaconda](http://continuum.io/downloads)
+_Note:_ All launcher dependencies are already part of standard Anaconda (Python 2.7. version) distribution which can be found here: [Anaconda](http://continuum.io/downloads)

 > This section assumes that one already has a working Anaconda environment on his machine.
 To additionally install Launcher following steps must be made: